 If you try and grow succulents in the same way as many other houseplants, the results could be disappointing.

-Sometimes they are at a disadvantage even before you get them; if you've ever asked this question: Why is my succulent dying? you need to see this page.
+Sometimes they are at a disadvantage even before you get them; if you've ever asked why your succulent is dying, act quickly before it goes too far.

 Although many epiphytes are succulents, the conditions they prefer are more like some of the other plants we grow indoors; they have adapted to more rainfall, and a compost based soil due to the fact that they originate high in treetops bathed in mist and growing in leaves and twigs caught in the branches of the trees.